12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 How to Overcome Workplace Time-Wasters

-Here are some of the strategies that proved to be very effective in terms of removing workplace time wasters and improving productivity.
+Here are some of the strategies that proved to be very effective in terms of removing the workplace's biggest time-sucking tasks and improving productivity.

 Set a Schedule for Deep Work

-In my long career, I've not found anything that beats focus work.
+In my long career, I've not found anything that beats focused work.

-Focus work means you'll delve into the work with top most focus and avoid accessing anything.
+Focus work means you'll delve into the work with topmost focus and avoid accessing anything.
 (No social media, no email checking, meetings, etc.).
-This is how you can eliminate time wasters in the workplace.
+This is how you can eliminate time wastage in the workplace.

 This method is part of attention management and strategies for better time management.